TijaniTatu/secure-password-manager/README.md

 **Advantages:**

-**Tamper Detection:** The use of HMAC ensures that any modification to a domain-password pair is detectable since each entry is bound to its unique HMAC.
+<mark>**Tamper Detection:**</mark> The use of HMAC ensures that any modification to a domain-password pair is detectable since each entry is bound to its unique HMAC.

-**Strong Integrity Assurance:** The SHA-256 checksum provides an additional layer of defense by verifying the overall database’s integrity, detecting unauthorized changes beyond individual entries.
+<mark>**Strong Integrity Assurance:** </mark>The SHA-256 checksum provides an additional layer of defense by verifying the overall database’s integrity, detecting unauthorized changes beyond individual entries.

 **Disadvantages:**

-**Computation Overhead:** Calculating HMACs and the SHA-256 checksum involves additional computation, which could slow down performance for larger databases.
+<mark>**Computation Overhead:**</mark> Calculating HMACs and the SHA-256 checksum involves additional computation, which could slow down performance for larger databases.

-**Complexity in Verification:** If an entry fails verification, determining which part of the database has been tampered with may be challenging without additional mechanisms.
+<mark>**Complexity in Verification:**</mark> If an entry fails verification, determining which part of the database has been tampered with may be challenging without additional mechanisms.